ray-project/ray/doc/source/data/monitoring-your-workload.rst

 Ray Data emits Prometheus metrics in real-time while a Dataset is executing.
 These metrics are tagged by both dataset and operator, and are displayed in multiple views across the Ray dashboard.

 .. note::
    Most metrics are only available for physical operators that use the map operation.
+For example, physical operators created by :meth:`~ray.data.Dataset.map_batches`, :meth:`~ray.data.Dataset.map`, and :meth:`~ray.data.Dataset.flat_map`.

 .. _Ray Data Overview: